j0fiN/pcmd/docs/user_guide.md

   - git commit -m 'init commit'
   - git push
 ```

-???+ Tip
+???+ Tip "Useful tips in cmd.yaml"
-    You can always check the syntax of the `cmd.yaml` using `inspect` command.
+    - You can always check the syntax of the `cmd.yaml` using `inspect` command.
-    You can see the complete list of the file using `pcmd list -p` command.
+    - You can see the complete list of the file using `pcmd list -p` command.
+    - Avoid using same custom names for two different commands.

 ---
 ## Autocompletion from Typer
-**pcmd** is built using *Typer*, which provides some stunning in-built auto completion features.
+**pcmd** is built using *Typer*, which provides some stunning in-built autocompletion features.
 For more details, check out their <a href="https://typer.tiangolo.com/tutorial/options/autocompletion/" class="link" target="_blank">docs</a>
 ???+ Note
     To Install autocompletion for the current shell.